chaostoolkit/chaostoolkit-documentation/sources/reference/developing/core.md

 ## chaostoolkit-documentation

-The [chaostoolkit-documehtation][chaosdoc] is the documentation source and renderer of the Chaos Toolkit.
+The [chaostoolkit-documentation][chaosdoc] is the documentation source and renderer of the Chaos Toolkit.
 Namely, that project generates the website you are currently reading.